The History of Kaizen

 This is an uber-tangible example of how kaizen can achieve dramatic results.

 Masaaki Imai brings kaizen to the West and the rest

-Masaaki Imai, a Japanese management consultant, is almost single-handedly responsible for bringing kaizen to the West.
+Masaaki Imai is a Japanese management consultant.
+He's almost single-handedly responsible for bringing kaizen to the West.
 Since the 1960s, he’s worked with hundreds of foreign and joint-venture companies inside and outside of Japan.

-This means managers must overcome the implicit fear of being exposed as ignorant, looking into the small aspects of their business and asking what may come off as elementary questions.
+This means managers must overcome the implicit fear of being exposed as ignorant.
+They must look into the small aspects of their business.
+And ask what may well come off as elementary questions.

 Japan had a reputation for cheap but “not so great” products in the 1950s and 1960s.
-But with kaizen principles applied year-on-year at major firms, the country’s products morphed steadily towards a reputation for consistent high quality by the 1980s.
+But kaizen principles kept being applied year-on-year at major firms.

-The philosophy was backed up by the results of kaizen project management at major Japanese firms like Fuji-Xerox, Toyota, Canon, and Honda, which by the 1980s consistently outperformed their American counterparts.
+Simply put, kaizen project management got results.
+Major Japanese firms like Fuji-Xerox, Toyota, Canon, and Honda all used it.
+And by the 1980s they consistently outperformed their American counterparts.